-The unanimous decision concluded the first case the Kendall County Ethics Commission heard since the county’s ethics ordinance was approved in May 2004, State’s Attorney Eric Weis said.
+The unanimous decision the Kendall County Ethics Commission heard since the county’s ethics ordinance was approved in May 2004, State’s Attorney Eric Weis said.

 The commission chose against sending the complaint to Weis’ office for prosecutors to consider pursuing as an ordinance violation.
 If convicted of an ordinance violation, Vickery, of Minooka, could have faced a fine or up to a year in jail.

 The ethics commission's ruling also indicates the trio found no probable cause that, if the acts alleged had occurred, Vickery had committed violation of Article 5 of the county’s ethics ordinance.
 That section prohibits employees and elected officials from using county resources for certain political activity, such as preparing for political events or soliciting campaign contributions.

 Retired judge Jim Wilson, who Vickery has described as a political foe, filed the complaint Dec.
 17. He did not attend Thursday’s hearing.